Queered/fed0005_data/README.md

-reason of leaking: This kid is a retarded skid that pastes open-sourced Lua scripts with his little skid mate "prime" that helped us to log him 💯
+reason of leaking: This kid is a retarded skid that pastes open-sourced Lua scripts with his little skid mate "prime" that helped us to backdoor him 💯

 NOTE: *GET REAL HOMIES*